 We hear the term “letting go” regularly.
 We understand what is implied – not holding on to old emotions or emotional attachments – but in practice our “effort” to let go is so often not helpful as it seems the harder we try to reject these emotions, the more stubbornly they surface.

-And on this topic, one of the hardest “things” to let go of is our sense of the things we think we need to control:
+And on this topic of letting go, it seems that one of the hardest “things” to let go of is our sense of what we think we need to control:

 “Peace requires us to surrender our illusions of control.
 We can love and care for others but we cannot possess our children, lovers, family, or friends.
 We can assist them, pray for them, and wish them well, yet in the end their happiness and suffering depend on their thoughts and actions, not on our wishes.” – Jack Kornfield